guiwitz/napari-convpaint/README.md

 segmentation = cp_model.segment(image)
 ```

-There are many other options, such as predicting all class probabilities (see below) and we will update the documentation and notebook examples soon.
-In the meantime feel free to test it yourself.
+There are many other options, such as predicting all classes as separate probabilities (see below).
+Please refer to the documentation for more details.

 ```Python
 probas = cp_model.predict_probas(image)